MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/manage-billing-profiles.md

 > [!IMPORTANT]
 >
 > This article only applies to customers with a Microsoft Customer Agreement (MCA) billing account type.
-Find out what type of billing account you have.

 ## Before you begin